This resource lists projects in Kenya valued at Sh35 billion or more that are planned, under-way or have recently been published.

 While efforts have been made to made to obtain the most recent information, users of this resource should know that projects are constantly being re-evaluated by the owners.

 1.)
 LAPSSET – The Sh2 trillion Lamu Port-South Sudan-Ethiopia-Transport Corridor project is hoped to trigger economic activities and more than double Kenya’s GDP.

 Its significant components include the Lamu port, Lamu-Ethiopia-South Sudan superhighway, Lamu-Juba-Addis Ababa railway line, an oil refinery and a 2,240 km oil pipeline connecting oil fields in South Sudan to the refinery at the Lamu Port.

-The state-owned agency plans to build office blocks, shopping malls, hotels, parking bays and a manufacturing park on the massive land that is currently sitting idle.
-The project estimated to be worth Sh256 billion is scheduled to kick off next year.
-More info.
+The state agency plans to build office blocks, shopping malls, hotels, parking bays and a manufacturing park on the massive land that is currently sitting idle.
+The project is estimated to cost Sh256 billion.

-The project, which is jointly funded by the World Bank (Sh25.2 billion) and the Kenyan government (Sh9.8 billion), is scheduled to begin next year and will include the expansion of Uhuru Highway and establishment of a rapid bus transit and commuter rail system.
-More info.
+The project, which is jointly funded by the World Bank (Sh25.2 billion) and the Kenyan government (Sh9.8 billion), is scheduled to begin this year and will include the expansion of Uhuru Highway and establishment of a rapid bus transit and commuter rail system.

 EDITOR'S NOTE: Read the latest issue of Construction Kenya digital news magazine.
 Flip through the pages or download a copy to read offline.
 Sign up for a FREE subscription to get the paper delivered to your inbox every month.